-Line(s) \\\\\ Column Justification

-Plant Name:

-eliminate any opportunity for a major buyer, like Tampa Electric, to use its market presence to gain price concessions from any individual supplier.
+FORM 423-1(a) (continued) Plant Name: Line(s) eliminate any opportunity for a major buyer, like Tampa Electric, to use its market presence to gain price concessions from any individual supplier.
 The end result is reasonably likely to be increased No. 2 fuel oil prices and, therefore, increased electric rates.

-Tampa ElectricI(2) The contract data found in Columns I through O are algebraic functions of Column H. Thus, the publication of these columns together, or independently, could allow a supplier to derive the invoice price of No. 2 oil paid by Tampa Electric.

-Tampa Electric J (3) See item (2) above.
+Tampa Electric Company: 1-4 Ι (2) The contract data found in Columns I through O are algebraic functions of Column H. Thus, the publication of these columns together, or independently, could allow a supplier to derive the invoice price of No. 2 oil paid by Tampa Electric.
+Tampa Electric Company: 1-4 J (3) See item (2) above.
+Tampa Electric Company: 1-4 К (4) See item (2) above.
+Tampa Electric Company: 1-4 L (5) See item (2) above.
+Tampa Electric Company: 1-4 М (6) See item (2) above.
+In addition, for the fuel that does not meet contract requirements, Tampa Electric may reject

-Company:

-1-33

-Tampa Electric K (4) See item (2) above. ---------------- --- -------------------------

-Company: 1-33

-Tampa ElectricL(5) See item (2) above.Company:1-33

-Tampa ElectricM(6) See item (2) above.
-In addition, for the fuel that doesCompany:1-33not meet contract requirements, Tampa Electric may reject